 This is a free or low cost health insurance plan for children under 19 who have had no or limited health insurance coverage for the past three months.
-Most families will not need to pay a premium, however those families with higher incomes may have to pay a small monthly fee in order to get this coverage.
+Most families will not need to pay a premium, however those families with higher incomes may have to pay a small monthly fee in order to get this CHIP coverage.
 It can help families deal with their medical bills and debt.
-Telephone number is 1-877-764-5437
+Telephone number is 1-855-432-7587.

 Social Services and Government Financial Aid

-The government funded Arizona Department of Health Services provides help with paying bills, cash assistance, grants, and referrals and case management.
+The government funded Arizona Department of Health Services provides help with paying bills, cash assistance, grants, referrals, legal aid, and case management.
 Offices are located across Arizona.
 Read more on public assistance in Arizona.

 Credit, Free Debt, and General Financial Counseling from Non-Profits

 A number of Arizona organizations can help consumers as well as homeowners deal with debts.
-There is help for personal and home loans, and outstanding bills.
+There is help for personal or home loans, credit cards and outstanding bills.
 More on free credit counseling in Arizona.

 This government assistance program will give healthcare coverage to residents of Arizona who are under the age of 19 or who are pregnant.
 There may be free insurance for single mothers in AZ too.
 There is no monthly premium to pay, unless parent's income is too high, which in that case the monthly premium is still very low.
 For information, dial 1-855-432-7587.

 Family Independence Program

 Family Independence (FI) is a time-limited program that will assist families in need with dependent children when families cannot provide for their basic needs.
-The main focus of this government program is to assist lower income and struggling families by providing free stuff for their basic needs, cash grants and assistance, supportive services, and job training.
+The main focus of this government program is to assist lower income and struggling families by providing free stuff for their basic needs, cash grants or assistance, supportive services, and job training.
 This can also help with transportation including bus passes or a ride for work.
 The state’s TANF program will also arrange employment opportunities.